aspnet/Blazor.Docs/docs/publish-and-deploy/hosting-models.md

 * Downloading the .NET runtime, the app, and its dependencies.
 * Initialization of the runtime to run the app.

-In the "Blazor" stand-alone template, a basic web host is provided during development, and the production web server is left to the user to provide.
-In the "Blazor (ASP.NET Core Hosted)" template, an ASP.NET Core app is used to host the Blazor client-side app enabling full-stack .NET web development.

 The benefits of the client-side hosting model are: